rep("Boba Fett", 5)

 Quarto offers a unified framework for statistical programming and science communication by letting you write and run R code alongside text to explain your methods to others.
 The text you write is formatted using Markdown syntax (the same syntax you would use on, for example, a Reddit post).
 The basis for creating documents using Quarto is a test-based file format with the extension “.qmd”, short for Quarto Markdown.
 In just about every one of these documents you come across, you will find three major components:

-2. R code chunks surrounded at the top and bottom by three back ticks, ```, and
+, - R code chunks surrounded at the top and bottom by three back ticks,

-3. text formatted with markdown syntax like # heading 1 and _italics_.
+, and - text formatted with markdown syntax like

 Here is an example: